grihabor/teser/README.md

   3. Place **cert.key** and **cert.crt** into **test/nginx/**
   4. Modify **test/nginx/nginx.cong** to use your own domain (replace *grihabor.tk*)

-Now you are ready to run `make test`!
+Now you are ready to run `make test-up`!